Updated October 31, 2023

-Without any ado, let’s get started with the head to head difference between monetary policy vs Fiscal Policy first.
-Then we will talk about each of the policy separately.
+Without any ado, let’s get started with the head-to-head difference between monetary policy vs Fiscal Policy first.
+Then, we will talk about each of the policies separately.

 Monetary Policy vs Fiscal Policy Infographics

-- Monetary Policy is mainly changing interest rates, as an example, if central banks like US Federal Reserve feel that the inflation is increasing and the economy is growing at a very fast rate, they will increase interest rates to reduce demand in the economy.
-Fiscal Policy, on the other hand, is the ability of the government to control demands by expenditure and taxes, for instance, if there is an increase in fiscal deficit, it requires a government to borrow more.
+- Monetary Policy is mainly changing interest rates; for example, if central banks like the US Federal Reserve feel that inflation is increasing and the economy is growing quickly, they will increase interest rates to reduce demand.
+Fiscal Policy, on the other hand, is the ability of the government to control demands by expenditure and taxes; for instance, if there is an increase in the fiscal deficit, it requires a government to borrow more.

 - Monetary Policy is with context to the interest rates.
 Fiscal Policy is related to the revenue and capital expenditure of the government.

-- Monetary Policy is also a credit policy where interest rate changes and monetary measures are communicated through central banks; Fiscal policy provides the number of incentives to increase disposable income.
+- Monetary Policy is also a credit policy where interest rate changes and monetary measures are communicated through central banks.
+Fiscal policy provides several incentives to increase disposable income.

-- Fiscal policies are of two types expansionary and contractionary, the former is where the government reduces taxes and increase public spending while the latter is to increase taxes and reduce public expenditure.
+- Fiscal policies are of two types: expansionary and contractionary; the former is where the government reduces taxes and increases public spending, while the latter is to increase taxes and reduce public expenditure.

-- Similarly, if the money supply is increased along with decreasing the interest rates is known as expansionary monetary policy, while a decrease in money supply and rise in interest rates the policy is regarded as contractionary monetary policy.
+- Similarly, if the money supply is increased along with decreasing the interest rates is known as expansionary monetary policy.
+In contrast, with a decrease in money supply and a rise in interest rates, the policy is regarded as a contractionary monetary policy.

 - Monetary Policy is not given as much preference.
 Fiscal Policy is given much more preference by countries during recessions.